Slab Leak Repair Cost:

 A slab leak occurs when your water or sewer lines are located underneath concrete slabs.
 As your home’s pipes get older, they begin to crack and leak.
 These leaks can be a serious issue, and while the problem is typically very easy to fix, finding the source of the leak can be somewhat challenging.

-Slab leaks can occur in both water and sewer lines, and the signs of each can be different (How to detect a slab leak).
+Slab leaks can occur in both water and sewer lines, and the signs of each can be different.
 If a water line is the source of the leak, you’ll notice wet spots on your floor, an increase in your water bill, the sound of running water, random warm spots on the floor, or mold popping up in random places.